flowthought/configs/README.md

 - [The Silver Searcher][21] integration
 - [Commentary][22] provides a comment operator
 - [Native Fuzzy Search][23]
+- [VimScript Functions][24]

-C-x and C-a can subtract/add numbers
+C-x and C-a can subtract/add numbers gg=G will fix indents in the entire file.
+The sections on autocommands and operator pending mappings in [VimScript book][2] are very insightful.

 ### Multiple sessions:
 :mksession ~/mysession.vim